LABSS/PyPROTON-OC/README.md

 data = utils.read_data(path)
 ```

 ### Integrate the model in your scripts

-Import proton-oc as a simple library.
+Import `ProtonOC` as a simple module, create a new instance of the model and call the `run` function:

 ```python
 from protonoc import ProtonOC